Nmstr/LightDrive/docs/other/visualizer_fixture_file.md

 This file includes the configuration of the fixture.
 The `min_pan_angle` and `max_pan_angle` properties control the minimum and maximum pan angle of the fixture.
 The `min_tilt_angle` and `max_tilt_angle` properties control the minimum and maximum tilt angle of the fixture.

 The `light_sources` array contains all light sources  of the fixture.
-Each light source is an object with the following properties:
-`x_offset`, `y_offset`, `z_offset`, `angle`, `length`, `x_rotation`, `y_rotation` and `z_rotation`.
+Each light source is an object with the following properties: `x_offset`, `y_offset`, `z_offset`, `angle`, `length`, `x_rotation`, `y_rotation`, `z_rotation` and `mode`.
+Each light source will be added to the fixture in the visualizer separately.

-Each light source will be  added to the fixture in the visualizer.
-For example a fixture with one light source will have one  light beam in the visualizer, while a fixture with two light sources will have two separate light beams.
+The `channels` object contains all channels of the fixture.
+The key is the channel number and the value is an object specifying the type of the channel and some type specific options.
+The type can be one of the following:

+- pan

+Pans the fixture by rotating the PanPivot.
+The pan angle is controlled by the value of the channel.

+- tilt

+Tilts the fixture by rotating the TiltPivot.
+The tilt angle is controlled by the value of the channel.

+- rgb

+Controls the RGB color of one or multiple light sources.
+It has a `color` property which specifies the color to change.
+Possible colors are `red`, `green` and `blue`.
+It then sets the intensity of the color to the value of the channel.
+The `light_sources` array specifies which light sources to control with this channel.
+The array contains the indices of the light sources in the `light_sources` array of the fixture.
+These light_sources must have their mode set to `rgb`, otherwise they will be ignored.

 An example `config.json` file:
 ```